|#||Provider||HRANK||Uptime, %||Response, ms||Shared IPs||Sites|

-Many webhosting providers offer WP hosting as a separate option among their services (aka Managed WordPress Hosting and etc.), and this brings a number of questions we would like to highlight here.
+Many web hosting providers in 2023 offer WP hosting as a separate option among their services (aka Managed WordPress Hosting and etc.), and this brings a number of questions we would like to highlight here.

 We have explained all the perks of shared hosting in our Shared Hosting 101 article.
 So, here we’d rather focus on whether you’ll be good with a simple shared hosting plan for your WordPress site, or you need WP hosting specifically in the first place.